plaza-in-a-heatwave/Cadesim/Client/readme.txt

 * unzip the cadesim files somewhere sensible and double-click the .jar to launch
 * Contact the server admin for the server code

-Release changelog:
-* github.com/plaza-in-a-heatwave/Obsidio-Server/blob/master/CHANGELOG

-Bugs, feature requests:
+Bugs, feature requests, changelog:
-* github.com/plaza-in-a-heatwave/Obsidio-Server/issues
+* github.com/plaza-in-a-heatwave/Cadesim/issues